Six Sigma Belt Level Rankings

 During a Black Belt-level course, professionals demonstrate what they’ve learned and gain hands-on experience by conducting a project for their employer or a nonprofit organization.
 By setting down a project charter, collecting data and employing Six Sigma tools in a real-world context, students develop the abilities they need to make their businesses more productive and increase customer satisfaction.

-Black Belts go on to execute LSS projects, monitor results and manage team dynamics.
+Holders of a Lean Six Sigma Black Belt go on to execute LSS projects, monitor results and manage team dynamics.
 They run quality improvement and Lean efforts with the potential to make a significant impact on company-wide productivity.

 Master Black Belt